 - The Horizon Cloud Connector virtual appliance must reach the Internet to talk to the Horizon Cloud control plane and display the browser-based configuration portal.
 If your environment requires use of a proxy server and proxy configuration with deployed appliances, verify that you have configured the deployed Horizon Cloud Connector appliance with the proxy settings required for your environment.
-See the proxy-related information in Preparing to Run the Onboarding Wizard to Pair a Horizon Pod with Horizon Cloud Using Horizon Cloud Connector, Horizon Cloud Connector Known Considerations, and Modifying Proxy Settings for Horizon Cloud Connector 1.6 or Later.
+See the proxy-related information in Horizon Pod and Horizon Cloud Connector - Preparing to Onboard to Control Plane Services, Horizon Cloud Connector Known Considerations, and Modifying Proxy Settings for Horizon Cloud Connector 1.6 or Later.

 - You have the credentials of the My VMware account that is associated with the Horizon Cloud customer account to which you are pairing the pod.
 As described in Connect Horizon Cloud Service with an Existing Horizon Pod to Use Horizon Subscription Licenses or Cloud-Hosted Services or Both, a My VMware account is required to authenticate with the cloud management plane to set up the connector and establish the connection to use that license for the Horizon subscription offerings.

-- Obtain the URL for launching the web-based configuration portal.
+- Get the URL for launching the web-based configuration portal.

-- (Horizon pods on premises or in VMware Cloud on AWS) Obtain the URL from the appliance's blue console screen.
+- (Horizon pods on premises or in VMware Cloud on AWS) Get the URL from the appliance's blue console screen.

-- (Horizon pods in Azure VMware Solution) Obtain the URL by navigating to the appliance VM in the Azure portal VM Properties and noting of the IP address or FQDN of the appliance VM.
-Construct the URL as follows: https://IP-address or FQDN/
+- (Horizon pods in Azure VMware Solution) Get the URL by navigating to the appliance VM in the Azure portal VM Properties and noting the IP address or FQDN of the appliance VM.
+Construct the URL as follows: https://IP-address or https://FQDN/

-- (Horizon pods on premises or in VMware Cloud on AWS) Obtain the URL from the appliance's blue console screen.
+- (Horizon pods on premises or in VMware Cloud on AWS) Get the URL from the appliance's blue console screen.

 - Using a browser, navigate to the URL that you obtained in the previous step.